maswindo/GenAIAssistant/EnhanceResumeXFactorREADME.md

 Job Description Library: Enable users to select from a library of common job descriptions for easier tailoring.

 Interactive Suggestions: Make the career improvement suggestions more interactive, allowing users to click through for additional information or examples.

+Expanded X-Factor Suggestions: Develop the X-Factor feature further to provide even more personalized and unique differentiators, including actionable examples and additional resources for users to pursue.